Streatham (UK Parliament constituency): 1983–1997

-2010–present: The London Borough of Lambeth wards of Brixton Hill, Clapham Common, St Leonard's, Streatham Hill, Streatham South, Streatham Wells, Thornton, and Tulse Hill.
+2010–2024

+The wards of Coldharbour, Herne Hill and Thurlow Park were transferred to the constituency of Dulwich and West Norwood.

+Summary

-Streatham is a long constituency comprising the south-west portion of the London Borough of Lambeth.
-The town of Streatham constitutes the four wards in the southern half of the constituency.
-At its north-western tip the seat includes half of Clapham Common; the north-east takes in part of Brixton which is shared with neighbouring Vauxhall and Dulwich and West Norwood.
+Streatham was a long constituency comprising the south-west portion of the London Borough of Lambeth.
+The town of Streatham constituted the four wards in the southern half of the constituency.
+At its north-western tip the seat included half of Clapham Common; the north-east takes in part of Brixton which was shared with neighbouring Vauxhall and Dulwich and West Norwood.

-The northern boundary follows Clapham Park Road, Acre Lane, and Coldharbour Lane through Clapham and Brixton to Lambeth Town Hall.
-The north-eastern boundary generally follows Effra Road and Tulse Hill, but runs east of the main road to include the part of the Tulse Hill estate and the Cressingham Gardens estate west of Brockwell Park.
-The boundary skirts the Tulse Hill district centre, following Hardel Rise, Christchurch Road and Norwood Road, and then runs along Leigham Vale and Leigham Court Road.
-The southern and western constituency boundaries follow Lambeth's borough boundaries with Croydon, Merton and Wandsworth.
+The northern boundary followed Clapham Park Road, Acre Lane, and Coldharbour Lane through Clapham and Brixton to Lambeth Town Hall.
+The north-eastern boundary generally followed Effra Road and Tulse Hill, but ran east of the main road to include the part of the Tulse Hill estate and the Cressingham Gardens estate west of Brockwell Park.
+The boundary skirted the Tulse Hill district centre, following Hardel Rise, Christchurch Road and Norwood Road, and then ran along Leigham Vale and Leigham Court Road.
+The southern and western constituency boundaries followed Lambeth's borough boundaries with Croydon, Merton and Wandsworth.